BibTeX Entry

 }

-author = {Mino Yukiko and Makino, Takaki and Miyamoto, Masami},
+author = {Mino, Yukiko and Makino, Takaki and Miyamoto, Masami},

 title = {Attitude Survey for Staffs at Designated Inpatient Institutions for Medical Observation Act},